jeankueo/Note/README.md

 LPG | Liquefied Petroleum gas fill station what is the permissible minimum tread depth of the main thread depth of all your vehicles tyre? | 1,6mm You want to park on the right-hand side edge of carriageway.
 How big is the mandatory minimum distance between your vehicle and the solid lane boundary line? | 3m
+What must you remember when towing? | The distance between the vehicles must not exceed 5m, Tow-rope/tow-bar must be clearly marked
+What makes driving in a stream of vehicles easier? |  looking through windows, stagged position Which vehicles must you allow to set off from marked bus stops? | school bus, regular bus (not taxi, only vehicles which have time table)

 ## Words
 Words | Explanation